osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 The objective is not simply to block access.

-The objective is to provide the appropriate level of access based on the security context of each request while maintaining a balance between security, usability, and business requirements.
+The objective is to provide the appropriate level of access based on the security context of each request while maintaining a reasonable balance between security, usability, and business requirements.